As Pakistan gives explanations on CPEC, Malaysia cancels Chinese contracts

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Even if the incumbent Pakistani government wishes to review or renegotiate agreements reached under the $62billion CPEC plan, as the London-based English-language international daily newspaper "Financial Times" has reported, not much hue and cry raised over it because the sitting Malaysian Premier Dr. Mahathir Mohamad has already cancelled some China-backed pipeline projects.
+LAHORE: Even if the incumbent Pakistani government wishes to review or renegotiate agreements reached under the $62billion China-Pakistan Economic Corridor (CPEC) plan, as the London-based English-language international daily newspaper "Financial Times" has reported, not much hue and cry raised over it because the sitting Malaysian Premier Dr. Mahathir Mohamad has already cancelled some China-backed pipeline projects.

 The newspaper adds: " The East Coast Rail Link — the flagship plan of the Belt and Road Initiative in Malaysia — has not been cancelled, but is being reviewed.
 "We are still discussing and negotiating [the rail link]," said Mr Lim, who in July said "drastic" cost cuts would be required for the rail link to continue.
 The finance ministry has revised the East Coast Rail’s price tag to $20billion — $3.5billion more than the previous government’s estimates."